 Dr. Hoffman and his colleagues, including Dr. Lam have appeared in both local and national news for their charitable work, bringing children back to this country for facial reconstructive surgery.
 He was featured on the Discovery Channel series entitled “Super surgeons” for the work he did with two children he brought back to Staten Island for treatment of TMJ ankylosis or frozen jaw joint.
 Most recently, he and Dr. Lam were featured on the national news for their treatment of a 14-year-old young girl from Gambia who had a large life threatening facial tumor, and for a 16-year-old boy who could not open his mouth.

-Dr. Hoffman is accompanied in his practice by two of his previous residents, Dr. Lam and Dr. Yusupov.
-Together, they have put together one of the most technically advanced practices for the treatment of patients who require implant dentistry.
-They have contributed to Staten Island one of the more sophisticated implant dental programs incorporating the latest in digital imaging, dental scanning and 3D printing as well as virtual surgery planning for optimal patient care.
-Drs.
-Hoffman, Lam and Yusupov are proud of the fact that they have developed one of the major and most advanced oral and maxillofacial surgery practices in the New York Metropolitan area located on the campus of Staten Island University Hospital.
+Dr. Hoffman and his oral surgeons have put together one of the most technically advanced practices for the treatment of patients who require implant dentistry.
+They have contributed to Staten Island one of the more sophisticated implant dental programs incorporating the latest in digital imaging, dental scanning, and 3D printing as well as virtual surgery planning for optimal patient care.
+Our oral surgeons are proud of the fact that they have developed one of the major and most advanced oral and maxillofacial surgery practices in the New York Metropolitan area located on the campus of Staten Island University Hospital.

 The Art of Surgery with Our Staten Island Oral Surgeons!